Grog: British ships

 Until the daily tot was discontinued in 1970, Royal Navy rum was 95.5 proof (54.6% ABV); the usual ration was 1/8 imppt, diluted 4:1 with water.
 Extra rum rations were provided for special celebrations, such as Trafalgar Day, and sailors might share their ration with the cook or with a messmate celebrating a birthday.
 Until the early 20th century, weaker "six water grog" (rum diluted with water at a 6:1 ratio) was sometimes issued as a punishment to sailors found guilty of drunkenness or neglect.

 Over time the distribution of the rum ration acquired a fixed form.
 At 11:00 am, the boatswain's mate piped "Up spirits", the signal for the petty officer of the day to climb to the quarterdeck and collect the keys to the spirit room from an officer, the ship's cooper, and a detachment of Royal Marines.
 In procession, they unlocked the door of the spirit room, and witnessed the pumping into a keg of one-eighth pint of rum for every rating and petty officer on the ship aged 20 or more and not under punishment.
 Two marines lifted the keg to the deck, standing guard while a file of cooks from the petty officers' messes held out their jugs.
 The sergeant of marines poured the ration under direction of the chief steward, who announced the number of drinking men present in each petty officer's mess.
 The rest of the rum was mixed in a tub with two parts water, becoming the grog provided to the ratings.

 At noon, the boatswain's mate piped "Muster for Rum", and the cooks from each mess presented with tin buckets.
 The sergeant of marines ladled out the authorised number of tots (eighth-pints) supervised by the petty officer of the day.
 The few tots of grog remaining in the tub ("plushers"), if any, were poured into the drains (scuppers), visibly running into the sea.

 The petty officers were served first, and entitled to take their rum undiluted.
-The ratings often drank their grog in one long gulp when they finished their work around noon.
+The ratings often drank their grog in one long gulp when they finished their watch.